nullniverse/memo/docs/index.md

 author: nullniverse
 ---

-This is my digital and public garden, inspired by digital gardens from[derelict.garden](https://derelict.garden) project and the [blue book](https://lyz-code.github.io/blue-book/) initiative by [Lyz](https://github.com/lyz-code) from which this memo quickly bootstraped.
+This is my digital and public garden, inspired by digital gardens from [derelict.garden](https://derelict.garden) project and the [blue book](https://lyz-code.github.io/blue-book/) initiative by [Lyz](https://github.com/lyz-code) from which this memo quickly bootstraped.

 > _A memorandum or a briefing note is a written message that is typically used in a professional setting.
 Commonly abbreviated "memo,"  these messages are usually brief and are designed to be easily and quickly understood._